Welcome to the Katzenellenbogen Lab

 In June 2014, Katzenellenbogen received a five-year, $2 million grant from the National Institutes of Health to support a project that studies how HPV dysregulates normal cell growth and longevity to engender viral productivity.
 The project will demonstrate how HPV can serve as a model for universal pathways in cancer development, and will help define critical steps in oncogenesis that might be targets for screening and treatment of HPV-associated cancers.

-, we hope to better understand how high-risk HPV infections lead to cancer, use HPV as a model of oncogenic progression and use HPV as a model for the life cycles of other DNA tumor viruses.
+Through our current research, we hope to better understand how high-risk HPV infections lead to cancer, use HPV as a model of oncogenic progression and use HPV as a model for the life cycles of other DNA tumor viruses.